Multi-Symbol Forbidden Configurations: Lower Bound Constructions

 \section{Lower Bound Constructions}

-The idea of direct products was introduced in \cite{AGS97}.
+Let $I_\ell$ denote the $\ell\times\ell$ identity matrix and $T_\ell$ denote the $\ell\times\ell$ upper triangular matrix with 1's on and above the diagonal and 0's below the diagonal.
+We use results from $(0,1)$-matrices applying the idea of direct products, that was introduced in \cite{AGS97}, where $I_\ell$ and $T_\ell$ were used extensively.
 The \emph{direct product} $A \times B$ is defined to be a matrix with every column of $A$ placed on top of every column of $B$ in every possible way.
 Thus if $A$ is a $m \times n$ matrix and $B$ is a $m' \times n'$ matrix, then $A \times B$ is a $(m + m') \times (n \cdot n')$ matrix.
 The following theorem uses the direct product to provide a construction for the lower bound of $\forb(m, r, \Sym(F))$ if $F$ is simple and has no constant row.

 \begin{theorem}{\cite{Multivalued}} Let $F$ be a simple $(0,1)$-matrix with no constant row.
 Then

 \end{theorem} This lower bound is given by taking $A \in \avoid\left(\frac{m}{\binom{r}{2}}, F\right)$ such that $|A| = \forb\left(\frac{m}{\binom{r}{2}}, F\right)$.
 Then